 Digestive supplements can be incredibly helpful to take along to keep you healthy while travelling.
 Digestive enzymes and bitters will aid with digestion, and probiotics will help keep our gut flora stable and healthy.
-You can also carry some immune-boosters like Vitamin C and Vitamin D, which will keep your system strong when confronted with unfamiliar germs (especially on airplanes).
+You can also carry some immune-supporters like Vitamin C and Vitamin D, which will keep your system strong when confronted with unfamiliar germs (especially on airplanes).

 Don’t forget to move

 It’s often more challenging to squeeze exercise into your schedule when travelling for work; however, long stretches of lying on the beach – even though this is relaxing! – can make you feel sluggish and stiff.
-Remember to move your body and practice gentle exercise – walking, stretching, yoga, swimming, or whatever you enjoy are all helpful.
+Remember to move your body and practice gentle exercise – walking, stretching, swimming, or whatever you enjoy are all helpful.

 What are your best tips for staying healthy while travelling?